Tanvir000Tonoy/2025/January 2025.md

 01.01.2025<br>
 Enjoying a BBQ party with Shimul Sarker , Saikat Datta and Bandhan.
+My first BBQ party where I alongside shimul prepared the Chikens and later managed all the shopping parts.
+It was remarkable.

 03.01.2025<br>
 I received an email from Swinburne and will try to understand the concept.